woltapp/mitmproxy-mock/README.md

 # MITMProxy Mock

-This repository contains scripts for using [mitmproxy](https://mitmproxy.org) to insert mock responses for http requests for the purposes of app development.
+This repository contains scripts for using [mitmproxy](https://mitmproxy.org) as a tool for app development and testing, in particular to insert mock responses, and/or modify existing responses and/or requests based on various criteria.

 MITM stands for man-in-the-middle, i.e., the tool goes in between the client and server, and can capture, replace, and/or modify requests and responses between them.
-This script is intended specifically to aid development of applications, e.g.:
+The mock setup is configured in JSON, i.e., no coding is required to use this tool.
+Among other things, it can do:

 * mocking responses for endpoints not yet implemented on the backend
 * reproducing specific flows, including error responses; one-shot, multi-stage, cyclic, and randomly selected actions are supported
 * matching specific responses from the real backend and modifying their contents (e.g., insert new data into an existing response)
+* logging occurrences of specific requests or responses
+* introducing random errors to simulate unreliable conditions

 ## Installation